 Running times vary greatly between shows and venues.
 If you have any questions please contact Box Office on 01224 641122 for further information.
 We also endeavour to add running times to the individual show information listings on our website as soon as they are confirmed.

-If you realise that you have lost a piece of property in one of our venues please contact Angela.Sim@aberdeenperformingarts.com
+If you realise that you have lost a piece of property in one of our venues please contact Angela.Sim@aberdeenperformingarts.com or call 01224 641122 and press option 3.
+All Lost property found in our venues will be logged and kept for 2 weeks before being disposed (valuables will be passed across to the Police Scotland lost property department)

 The Stalls is the name we use for the ground floor in the main auditorium.
 In the case of His Majesty’s Theatre this is, in fact, one level lower than the main entrance.
 At His Majesty’s Theatre, street level is called the Dress Circle; the next floor up is called the Upper Circle.
 The top floor is called the Balcony.